ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 Ruby is written to take advantage of the rich feature set of a Unix environment.
 Unfortunately, Windows is missing some of the functions, and implements others differently.
-As a result, some kind of mapping layer is needed to run Ruby (and other Unix-based programs) under windows.
+As a result, some kind of mapping layer is needed to run Ruby (and other Unix-based programs) under Windows.

 You may come across different versions of the Ruby executable that use different wrapper mapping layers.